-• Civil rights training must be conducted on a yearly basis for all staff and volunteers who administer any portion of a school nutrition program.
+- Civil rights training must be conducted on a yearly basis for all staff and volunteers who administer any portion of a school nutrition program. - Civil rights training had been attended by all staff in the schools and documentation was available for review.